Gold Country BC Travel Guide

 - Visit the Native Village at Hat Creek Ranch to learn more about the Shuswap Nation and spend a night in a Kekuli lodge (pit house).

-- Take part in an Aboriginal Day celebrations in Lytton, happening in June.
+- Take part in an Aboriginal Day celebration in Lytton, happening in June.

 - Don’t miss a visit to the museums on the way to learn about the fascinating history of the region.